hyp3r5pace/Machine-learning-lab/README.md

 1. Classification on **IRIS** dataset using a single layer perceptron
 2. Classification on **IRIS** dataset using a multi layer perceptron (MLP)

+## Assignment 7
+K mean clustering on **IRIS** dataset with elbow method for selecting the appropiate value of K